Boosting engagement rate

 At Marley Spoon, how the user rate their recipes is not only a question of user engagement, but it is also the ONLY resource for the culinary team to decide which recipes to recreate and which ones to abort.
 As a new joiner with research background, I took over the responsibility for a smooth product launch and the future feature development.

-Focus: Product design + Usability testing
+Focus: Product design + Usability testing + White label design system

 Role: Senior Product designer